mILLtHEcOW/Dota2-Techies-AutoCalc/README.md

 # Dota2-Techies-AutoCalc
-Help Techies player do a better damage Calculation.
+Help Techies players do a better calculation of damage.